Atauddin Khan

-Atauddin Khan is a Bangladesh Nationalist Party politician and the former Member of Parliament of Dhaka-10.
+Atauddin Khan (died 1 December 2015) was a Bangladesh Nationalist Party politician and a former member of parliament for Dhaka-10.

 Career

 Khan was elected to parliament from Dhaka-10 as a Bangladesh Nationalist Party candidate in 1979.
 He was previously elected to the Parliament of Pakistan in 1965 as a Muslim League candidate.
-He served as the State Minister of Finance in the cabinet of President Ziaur Rahman.
+He served as the state minister of finance in the cabinet of President Ziaur Rahman.
 In 1980, he joined Janata Dal, founded by KM Obaidur Rahman.
-He served as the State Minister of Labor and Social Welfare.
+He served as the state minister of labor and social welfare.
 He was arrested by General Hussain Mohammad Ershad, who had launched a coup.

 Death

 Khan died on 1 December 2015.
 He was buried in Nawabganj, Dhaka.